 Avoid using your windshield wipers to remove frost.
 It could damage your wipers and prevent them from adequately clearing your windshield in the future.
 Most of the time, you won’t notice that damage until you’re already in trouble!

 Give yourself time to slow down.
 In occasional icy conditions, give yourself more room between you and the car in front of you in case you need to stop on slick pavement.
 You should also apply pressure to your breaks well before you think you need to at an intersection and creep down Chattanooga’s notoriously steep hills.

-McMahan Law Firm Will Go To Bat For You
+McMahan Law Firm Will Fight for You